-The committee on academic misconduct shall consist of forty-six members.
+The committee on academic misconduct shall consist of sixty-two members.

-- (1) Twenty-four faculty.
-Faculty members are eligible for reappointment, but may not serve more than two consecutive terms. - (2) Twenty students. - (a) Ten graduate students. - (b) Ten undergraduate students.
-The term of service shall begin with the summer term. - (3) Two administrators. - (a) The vice president for student life or designee, non-voting. - (b) A coordinator, appointed by the executive vice president and provost, who shall not participate in the decisions of the committee. - (4) Alternate members.
+- (1) Thirty faculty, at least half of whom shall be tenure-track faculty.
+Faculty members are eligible for reappointment, but may not serve more than two consecutive terms. - (2) Thirty students. - (a) Fifteen graduate students. - (b) Fifteen undergraduate students.
+The term of service shall begin with the summer term. - Two administrators. - (a) The vice president for student life or designee, non-voting. - (b) The director of the Office of the Committee on Academic Misconduct, appointed by the executive vice president and provost, who shall not participate in the decisions of the committee.
+The director may recommend student members for approval by the appointing body, as specified in paragraph (B)(1) of rule 3335-5-46 of the Administrative Code. - (4) Alternate members.